srikanthbpai/srikanthbpai.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-This site contains details about my academic and teaching work.
-I identify myself as a mathematician.
-Although by training I can pass off as an electrical communication engineer or a theoretical physicist.
+This site contains details about my academic work.
+By training I am an electrical communication engineer(ME and PhD from <a href='https://iisc.ac.in'>I.I.Sc</a>, and B.Tech from <a href='https://www.nitk.ac.in'>NITK Surathkal</a>.

+a theoretical physicist and a mathematician.
 I am presently an assistant professor at Madras School of Economics and I teach subjects related to Statistics and Probability.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.